John Crosby (businessman): Career

+In 2017, he was awarded the Dinstinguished Alumni Award by Adelaide University.
 In 2021, Crosby was awarded a Member of the Order of Australia for his significant service to agribusiness, and to the farming sector.

 Personal life

 Crosby is married to former Liberal Party Senator Mary-Jo Fisher.
-He has three children from his first marriage, David, James, and political pollster Raphaella Kathryn Crosby.
-Political strategist Sir Lynton Crosby is his second cousin.
+He has three children from his first marriage, David, James, and political strategist Raphaella Kathryn Crosby.